 Rosa Esman begins Tanglewood Press with the portfolio New York Ten, which includes Seascape (1964, published 1965; edition of 200), his first color screen print on Rowlux.

-Director Samuel J. Wagstaff, Jr. of the Wadsworth Atheneum in Hartford, Connecticut, invites him to contribute a screen print which he makes on clear plastic entitled Sandwich and Soda (1964; edition of 500) to the portfolio X + X (Ten Works by Ten Painters).
+Samuel J. Wagstaff, Jr., the Curator of Paintings, Prints, and Drawings, of the Wadsworth Atheneum in Hartford, Connecticut, invites him to contribute a screen print which he makes on clear plastic entitled Sandwich and Soda (1964; edition of 500) to the portfolio X + X (Ten Works by Ten Painters).
 Ugo Mulas photographs him in the studio working on the print.
 An edition is sent to the American Embassy in Warsaw, Poland.

 Officially separates from Isabel.